4 Signs Gold Prices Will Soon Rise

 This accumulation occurs gradually, but when a certain point is reached, the price surge can occur more rapidly than many expect.

-For you as an individual investor in 2026, understanding this dynamic means no longer viewing gold as mere jewelry or savings.
+For you as an individual investor in 2026, understanding this dynamic means no longer viewing gold as merely jewelry or ordinary savings.

 It functions as wealth insurance.
 You might hope you never need this protection.
 But when turmoil does occur, you'll be grateful you prepared early.